opengeospatial/om-swg/oms-abstract-spec/ogc-as-topic20/list-of-changes-r3-r4.md

-# Changes applied across the docuemnt
+# Changes applied across the document

 - All UML Figures have been redrawn to improve readability.
 - Minor editorial fixes.